deepakraous1/elixir_blocks/README.md

   |init    |[7] | tbd                                        |

 v,r,s fields represents cryptographical signed trancastion fields by which public transaction information can be deciphered.
+By combining the three fields one can decipher the sender of the current txn.

  # Code structure
   ```bash